ms/buildtogether.tech/src/starting.md

 ## Grades

-Many organizations make the mistake of focusing on outputs rather than on outcomes <cite>Perri2018</cite>.
+Many organizations make the mistake of focusing on outputs rather than on outcomes [% b Perri2018 %].
 In software companies, this usually takes the form of measuring progress by the number of features added to a product rather than by whether changes to the product are actually making people's lives easier.
 Claims like "80% of people only use 20% of a product's features" are